meshtastic/meshtastic/docs/software/plugins/external-notifications.md

 	ext_notification_plugin_alert_message = 1

-Depending on how your external cirtcuit configured is configured, you may need to set the active state to true.
+Depending on how your external circuit configured is configured, you may need to set the active state to true.

 	ext_notification_plugin_active = 1